-Make attractive willow decorations from willow
+Make attractive willow decorations

 Facilitator: Norah Kennedy

 Using some very simple basket making techniques and some different colours of willow we will create some very attractive Christmas decorations that you will be able to keep for years and will adorn your home every year.
 You might want to bring some of your own small decorations to add to what you have made.
-All tools and material are supplied by the tutor.
+All tools and materials are supplied by the tutor.

 Event time: Sun 8th Dec at 9:30am - Sun 8th Dec at 5:00pm